 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Vitamin B12 is present in meat and animal protein foods.
+Vitamin B12 (cobalamin) is present in meat and animal protein foods.
 Absorption occurs in the terminal ileum and requires intrinsic factor (IF), a secretion of gastric mucosal (parietal) cells, for transport across the intestinal mucosa.
-In pernicious anaemia, IF production is deficient.
-It is believed to be an autoimmune disease.
+Body stores of vitamin B12 are in the region of 2-3 mg, which is sufficient to last for 2-4 years.

 Helicobacter pylori infection has been mooted to be an initiating factor, with subsequent autoimmune changes affecting the gastric mucosa.
 Genetic susceptibility to this process has been suspected.